Customer-Centric Culture: The Path to Lasting Success

 1- Cultivate Customer-Centric Leadership

 Leaders can also promote transparency by involving customers in strategic discussions, seeking their feedback, and incorporating it into the decision-making process.
-This collaborative approach ensures that the organisation remains in touch with its customers' ever-evolving preferences and expectations.
+This collaborative approach ensures the organisation remains in touch with its customers' ever-evolving preferences and expectations.

 Leadership Practice